What Types of Endovascular Treatments Are Common Now

 Understanding Endovascular Treatments

 Endovascular treatments provide a direct, minimally invasive solution.
 They use catheter-based techniques to access affected vessels, eliminating the need for traditional open surgery.
 These procedures require physicians to possess expertise in both surgery and radiology.
-The main advantages of endovascular treatments include:

-• Rapid patient recovery following surgery
+• Rapid patient recovery following the procedure

 • Minimal postoperative pain in the majority of cases

-• No visible postoperative scars
+• No visible postoperative scarring

 Most Common Endovascular Procedures